Last updated on January 22nd, 2019 at 01:00 am

-I use around 10-15 travel hashtags (sometime 20, but rarely).
+I use around 10-15 travel hashtags (sometimes 20, but rarely).
 I may use the hashtags even in the description of the photo.
 I like to write a bit about the image, not just hashtags.
 The description may contain the hashtag itself.
-This is an example about a photo I posted a while ago:
+This is an example of a photo I posted a while ago:

 Another awesome way to visit #melbourne is by #boat following the #yarra #river .
 Do it at sunset and it becomes #magic (I have already added 5 hashtags in the photo description)

 Here below the photo

 |STEP 2 – Hashtags related to the content|

 When I tag the photos I usually use my personal W&G process

 I use 2 hashtags, one for the city/town/village (the place where the photo was made) and one for the country

 The activity I am doing, usually just one hashtag as #walking, #trekking, #cycling, etc

 I add one hashtag however only if it is a memorable day like #nye or #australiaday or #independenceday or #chinesenewyear or any other day that the photo is about

 Why am I adding the photo?
 I describe the image with few hashtags (4-5) as: